Introduction to Metropolitan Area Network

 - Another way to create it is by linking and lining up several Local Area Networks (LANs) in a specific geographical area.

-- For the wired networks, the cables are typically of the type fiber optics, where infrared light is put to use for network communication and data transmission.
-One can choose wireless Metropolitan area network over the metropolitan area network for its ability to provide high speed internet service.
+- For the wired networks, the cables are typical of the type fiber optics, where infrared light is put to use for network communication and data transmission.
+One can choose a wireless Metropolitan area network over the MAN for its ability to provide high-speed internet service.

 Given below are the advantages mentioned:

 - Less Expensive: It is the preferred type of network for a larger area application, as it takes lesser cost for implementation.
 It costs less for integrating other types of area networks with MAN as well.